2020PB/police-brutality/reports/Minnesota.md

 While sitting in their cars, the policemen proceed to pepper spray the protestors in a drive-by fashion

-tags: drive, vehicle, pepper-spray, spray, protestor
+tags: drive, vehicle, pepper-spray, spray, protester

 id: mn-minneapolis-3